 Maybe some would call it settling, some would call it “coming to terms with reality.”

-But, you get what you get and you don’t get upset (so said Lucy’s Montessori preschool teachers).
+But, you get what you get and you don’t get upset (so said my daughter’s Montessori preschool teachers).

 Scrap it and start fresh.
 Don’t look back.
 Make a decision, stand in your power and move forward with confidence.